cnu-infolab/nass-topk/README.md

-# Top-k Graph Similarity Search
+# Top-k Graph Similarity Search with GED constraints

 Sample data files and index files are included in the "data" directory.
 Please uncompress the data and index files before using them (e.g., gzip -d *.gz).